Substance Use

 • Intense cravings

 These withdrawal symptoms can make it very hard to stop using lean.
 That’s why it is highly recommended to seek professional addiction treatment at a center that offers medically-assisted detox to help lessen the severity of the withdrawal symptoms and help you make a full recovery.

-Learn more about detox at Zinnia Healing by calling (855) 430-9439 today.
+If you’re suffering from a co-occurring addiction to lean and alcohol, you should seek help for drug addiction at a rehab center.
 Different treatment options and levels exist, such as inpatient and outpatient programs, detox programs, and longer-term options for therapy, sober living, and aftercare.

-During inpatient treatment, you will live at a treatment center for around-the-clock care, supervision, and treatment.
+• During inpatient treatment, you will live at a treatment center for around-the-clock care, supervision, and treatment.
 Most people stay at these overnight facilities between 21 and 90 days.

-Outpatient treatment provides care, supervision, therapy, and treatment for addiction on a more flexible schedule to allow you to fulfill work, familial, school, and personal obligations while still getting the treatment you need.
 Both of these options offer strong support systems with peers and addiction specialists to arm you with the skills you need to make a full recovery and navigate the challenges of everyday life in a healthy and productive way.

-If you, a loved one, or a family member are struggling with alcohol and lean abuse, Zinnia Healing is here to help.
-Our dual-diagnosis substance abuse treatment programs include detox, inpatient and outpatient programs, therapy, sober living, and aftercare.
-Give us a call at (855) 430-9439 or reach out by email to learn about treatment options and how we can help you overcome your addiction and reclaim your life.
+If you, a loved one, or a family member are struggling with alcohol and lean abuse, Zinnia Health is here to help.
+Give us a call at 855-430-9439 or reach out by email to learn about treatment options and how we can assist you in overcoming your addiction and reclaiming your life.